 Nine Sikorskys await you at the museum, including a Sikorsky S-39 (the oldest surviving Sikorsky), and the last remaining Sikorsky VS-44 flying boat.

-Also riveting is what is arguably the oldest surviving aircraft in the United States, a balloon basket flown over Hartford around 1870 by the pioneer balloonist Silas M.
+Also riveting is what is arguably the oldest surviving aircraft in the United States.
+This is a balloon basket flown over Hartford around 1870 by the pioneer balloonist Silas M. Brooks (1824-1906).

-Brooks (1824-1906).
-Along with more than 55 aircraft on show, the museum maintains a changing display of engines, as well as absorbing exhibitions on the local aerospace company Pratt & Whitney, and figures like the Connecticut aviation pioneer Percival H. Spencer (1897-1995).
+Along with more than 55 aircraft on show, the museum maintains a changing display of engines, as well as engrossing exhibitions.
+These cover the local aerospace company Pratt & Whitney, and figures like the Connecticut aviation pioneer Percival H. Spencer (1897-1995).

 12. Hartford

-Windsor has much to recommend it, but the state capital is a mere six minutes to the south by train and has much more than a weekend’s worth of things to get up to.
+Windsor has much to recommend it, but the state capital is a mere six minutes to the south by train.
+There’s much more than a weekend’s worth of things to get up to in Hartford.

-You could pass your time savouring Baroque masterpieces by the likes of Caravaggio at the Wadsworth Athenium or visiting the marvellous Gothic home of Mark Twain, considered one of the world’s great writers’ house museums.
+You could pass your time savoring Baroque masterpieces by the likes of Caravaggio at the Wadsworth Atheneum or visiting the marvelous Gothic home of Mark Twain.
+This is considered one of the world’s great writers’ house museums.

-The Bushnell Center for Performing Arts receives big name musicians and comedians, while the 18th-century Old State House is the very source of democracy in Connecticut.
+The Bushnell Center for Performing Arts receives big name musicians and comedians, while I can’t forget the 18th-century Old State House, the very source of democracy in Connecticut.

-Children will be awe of the high-tech interactive fun at the Connecticut Science Center, and you can watch the Colorado Rockies’ big prospects in action for the Hartford Yard Goats at the brand new Dunkin’ Donuts Park.
+Children will be in awe of the high-tech interactive fun at the Connecticut Science Center.
+You can watch the Colorado Rockies’ big prospects in action for the Hartford Yard Goats at the excellent Dunkin’ Park.

 13. Thomas Hooker Brewery

-The taproom and visitor centre for this local small batch brewery, just over the town line in Bloomfield, is now in its second decade.
+The taproom and visitor center for this local small batch brewery, just over the town line in Bloomfield, is now deep into its second decade.

 Thomas Hooker has six main beers, complemented by a huge selection of seasonal and limited release brews.

-Beer always tastes better when you go to the source, and, fortunately, Thomas Hooker’s taproom is open seven days a week pouring a big choice of beers, filling growlers and selling cans to go.
+Beer always tastes better when you go to the source, and, fortunately, Thomas Hooker’s taproom is open seven days a week.
+They pour a big choice of beers, while filling growlers and selling cans to go.

-Among the 20 beers on draught when we wrote this article in 2019 were mainstays like #NOFILTER, Hop Meadow IPA and Blonde Ale, as well as a selections of citrusy IPAs, a Chocolate Truffle Stout, an Irish Red and a Pulp’d, a Berliner Weisse brewed with blackberries.
+Among the 20 beers on draught when I wrote this article were mainstays like #NOFILTER, Hop Meadow IPA and Blonde Ale.

 14. The Wood Memorial Library and Museum